Rome–Tokyo Raid: Origin of the idea

 As it turned out, D'Annunzio, was not distracted from Fiume and gave up the idea of flying himself.
 Although this plan involved eleven aircraft, only Ferrarin, with his engineer Gino Cappannini, was ultimately able to reach the Japanese capital purely by flying, totalling 112 flying hours.
-Masiero and Maretto travelled the section between Delhi and Calcutta by train and the between Guangzhou and Shanghai by ship.
+Masiero and Maretto travelled the section between Delhi and Calcutta by train and the one between Guangzhou and Shanghai by ship.
 All the other crews failed to complete the journey and one aircraft even crashed, killing its two crew members.

 Crew

 The officers, non-commissioned officers and soldiers chosen by D'Annunzio were: